dell/patches/README.md

 If you need to apply [STIGs](https://public.cyber.mil/stigs/) for your organization Rocky Linux comes with an option in the installer to automatically STIG the operating system.
 See [this official Rocky Linux guide](https://docs.rockylinux.org/books/disa_stig/disa_stig_part1/) for how to create a STIG-hardened Rocky instance automatically.

 **Note** At the time of writing the docs only mention Rocky Linux 8 but it is available for Rocky Linux 9 as well.

+## Our Stance on Security

+After initial setup nothing in Patches runs as sudo.
+Everything runs as user and in fact, if desired, you can run the entire installation as user without ever elevating to sudo.
+This includes the podman instance that powers Patches.

 ## System Requirements